Handy tools for parents

 New to school?
 How to prepare

-- Current parents will be reaching out to let you know about playdates, hikes, and other Covid-conscious gatherings to help you and your children become better acquainted with everyone at school.
+- Parents from the Welcoming Committee will be reaching out to make sure your introduction to the Aspen Country Day School community is warm and informative.
+Some summer activities to get parents and children together include playdates, hikes, and other gatherings to help you and your children become better acquainted with everyone at school.

 - Check the summer page with assignments for your children to complete, with some required reading, math, and world language assignments for older students; suggested learning activities for younger children; and reading and outdoor activities for all.

-- Watch your email and ParentSquare feed for updated calendars for the school year, information about health and safety protocols, and more.
+- Watch your email and ParentSquare feed (get the app here!) for updated calendars for the school year, information about health and safety protocols, and more.

 Please reach out if you have ANY questions – we are here to help!